 You do not have to fill the tub too high.
 Place a warm wet washcloth on the chest helps blend warmth through the body.
-Bath can be used as an opportunity to blend with herbs of your choice or like uncooked oatmeal, bind a handful of dried or fresh herbs into a washcloth and tie it with a hair band.
+The bath can be used as an opportunity to mix with herbs of your choice like uncooked oatmeal, bind a handful of dried or fresh herbs into a washcloth and tie it with a hair band.
 Opt for a dark cloth to avoid staining the light colored ones.
 Clean “single” socks can be used bath bags.
 To scrub your body while inhaling the benefits, use herb-filled cloth.

 Oatmeal Bath relieves irritated skin, dermatitis, poison ivy, stress and high blood pressure.
 Whiz a handful of plain uncooked oatmeal in a blender or bind one-half cup into a bath bag.

 Apple Cider Vinegar Bath aids in relieving sore muscles, sunburn, and itchy skin.
 Studies show that vinegar as alpha hydroxy acids that may help remove pollutants from our body.
 It may also serves as an antifungal, antiseptic, and natural deodorant.

 Cold and Flu Bath is great for soothing deep muscle pains with some viral infections.
 Prepare this bath with Epsom salts, marjoram, thyme leaves, ginger roots, pine needles, and mustard seed powder.

 Epsom Salt Bath is ideal for lymphatic cleansing and relieving sore muscles, soften the skin, and detoxify after a bodywork.
 Epsom salts aid the elimination of harmful chemicals and pollutants from the body.
 Patients with diabetes, high blood pressure or heart problems must rinse off after this Epsom salt bath.